How Does Cold Weather Affect Your Eyes?

 Shop Now

-Blink Intensive Tears, featuring OcuPure technology, work to replenish moisture for both your eyes and contact lenses, closely mirroring the natural tear composition.
-For extended comfort, the formula incorporates Sodium Hyaluronate, a viscosity enhancer that provides enduring relief.
-With a convenient packaging of 20 single-use vials, these eye drops are your on-the-go companions.
+Blink Intensive Tears, featuring OcuPure technology, helps replenish moisture for your eyes and contact lenses.
+They closely mirror the composition of natural tears.
+The formula includes sodium hyaluronate, which enhances viscosity and offers long-lasting relief.
+With a convenient packaging of 20 single-use vials, these eye drops are perfect for on-the-go use.

 Blink Intensive Tears Vials

-Blink Intensive Tears, featuring OcuPure technology, work to replenish moisture for both your eyes and contact lenses, closely mirroring the natural tear composition.
-For extended comfort, the formula incorporates Sodium Hyaluronate, a viscosity enhancer that provides enduring relief.
-With a convenient packaging of 20 single-use vials, these eye drops are your on-the-go companions.
+Blink Intensive Tears, featuring OcuPure technology, helps replenish moisture for your eyes and contact lenses.
+They closely mirror the composition of natural tears.
+The formula includes sodium hyaluronate, which enhances viscosity and offers long-lasting relief.
+With a convenient packaging of 20 single-use vials, these eye drops are perfect for on-the-go use.

 Shop Now